Download the PHP package bluem/tree without Composer

 Handling inconsistent data

-If a problem is detected while building the tree (such as a parent reference to the node itself or in invalid parent ID), an InvalidParentException exception is thrown.
-Often this makes sens, but it might not always.
-For those cases, you can pass in a callable as value for key buildWarningCallback in the options argument which can be given as argument 2 to Tree’s constructor, and which will be called whenever a problem is seen.
-The signature of the callable should be like that of method Tree::buildWarningHandler(), which is the default implementation (and which throws the InvalidParentException).
-For instance, if you would like to just ignore nodes with invalid parent ID, you could pass in an empty callable.
+If a problem is detected while building the tree (such as a parent reference to the node itself or in invalid parent ID), an exception (subclass of InvalidParentException) is thrown.
+Often this makes sense, but it might not always.
+For those cases, you can pass in a callable by setting $buildWarningCallback of a \BlueM\Tree\Options instance which can be given as argument 2 to Tree’s constructor, and which will be called whenever a problem is seen.
+The signature of the callable is like this:

 Running Tests